 Since the heat and humidity made standing by a campfire (and then eating a steaming hot bowl of chili) seem less appealing, I scratched this from our camping meal plan.

 As September turned into October, the nights are finally beginning to cool down.
-And this beer chili has reappeared in my life.
+And this beer chili has reappeared in my life, along with its meatier counterpart, venison chili.

-This vegan been chili is a rich, hearty stew that’s perfect for a quick dinner, a game day meal, and yes– it’s fabulous cooked on a campfire.
+This vegan bear chili is a rich, hearty stew that's perfect for a quick dinner, a game day meal, and yes-- it's fabulous cooked on a campfire.

 I include two jalapeño peppers when I make this chili, and yes, it is on the spicy side.